About Urolink

 You are personally accountable for your professional practice and must always be prepared to justify your decisions and actions.

-• Equality - patients & colleagues should be treated fairly, with respect, irrespective of their, or your, personal beliefs or biases;
+- Equality - patients & colleagues should be treated fairly, with respect, irrespective of personal beliefs or biases;

-• Confidentiality - patient information should be treated confidentially, within the confines of local systems; patient images should not be taken, or used, without appropriate consent, and should not be disseminated via social media without permission; and
+- Confidentiality - patient information should be treated confidentially, within the confines of local systems; patient images should not be take or used without appropriate consent, and should not be disseminated via social media without permission; and

-• Probity - you must be honest in all financial & commercial dealings; you must not ask for, or accept, any inducements that could affect patient care.
+- Probity - you must be honest in all financial & commercial dealings; you must not ask for, or accept, any inducement that affect patient care.

 References

-A full copy of the Urolink Code of Conduct 2024 can be downloaded here.
+Download a full copy of the Code of Conduct 2023

 1996